confidential-computing/governance/TAC/Meetings/2022/2022-04-07/CCC_TAC_Minutes-2022-04-07.md

 ### Completed Action Items
-1. **[Dan Middleton]** Work with CCC Attestation to schedule annual review, tentatively for March 24, 2022.
+1. **[Dan Middleton]** Work with CCC Attestation to schedule annual review, tentatively for April 21, 2022.

 1. **[Dave Thaler]** Open an issue requesting someone sync project benefits slides to the repo.